 Meditation is a mind-body practice that focuses on the interaction between the brain, mind, body and behaviour.
-I see meditation as a tool for awareness and focus, Psychotherapy as a tool of actively changing perception and Buddhism as a holistic guide.
-I love that this is a seemingly perfect example of where ancient practices meet modern medicine and as such, this article will investigate the interplay between these disciplines.
+One way of looking at it is that meditation can be a tool for awareness and focus, Psychotherapy can be a tool of actively changing perception and Buddhism can be a holistic guide.

 Perception and the Status Quo

-Sometimes I picture the mind as akin to a computer programme, whereby a lot of the wiring and base code is constructed during childhood and lays the foundations for the unconscious seabed of our adult brains.
+In some ways, the mind can be pictured as akin to a computer programme, whereby a lot of the wiring and base code is constructed during childhood and lays the foundations for the unconscious seabed of our adult brains.
 It seems strange that looking back at the dusted and dated photographs of our childhood selves, we automatically discern such beings in the third person, unable to relate to this fundamental yet vague memory of ourselves any longer.

 Perhaps things are clearer in foresight, as opposed to hindsight after all.
 Challenging the way we think, even with regards to the most basic things, is uncomfortable and difficult.
 It takes self-awareness, practice and guidance: 3 key things that may sound synonymous with mindfulness and meditation.

 Before I committed to regular practice, I had to know that it was worth my time and see if the evidence spoke for itself.
 A few studies have shown that Meditation can reduce the density of brain tissue associated with anxiety and worrying, which aids in lessening the effects of the western world’s primary killer – stress.